Man who went to space with Shatner dies in plane crash

 Emergency crews found the wreckage in Hampton Township around 4 p.m., the FAA said.

-De Vries, co-founder of a tech company, traveled Oct.
-13 aboard Blue Origin’s New Shepard spacecraft, spending more than 10 minutes in space after launching along with Shatner and others aboard a ship built by Jeff Bezos’ Blue Origin company.
+De Vries, co-founder of a tech company, took a 10-minute flight to the edge of space Oct.
+13 aboard Blue Origin’s New Shepard spacecraft with Shatner and two others.

 “It’s going to take me a while to be able to describe it.
-It was incredible,” de Vries said as he got his Blue Origin “astronaut wings” pinned onto his blue flight suit by Bezos.
+It was incredible,” de Vries said as he got his Blue Origin “astronaut wings” pinned onto his blue flight suit by Blue Origin founder Jeff Bezos.

 "We are devastated to hear of the sudden passing of Glen de Vries," Blue Origin tweeted Friday.
 “He brought so much life and energy to the entire Blue Origin team and to his fellow crewmates.
 His passion for aviation, his charitable work, and his dedication to his craft will long be revered and admired.”